 - Logging of access events: All connections are logged, actions can be traced back to individuals, and user identities are stored for auditing purposes.
 Security Information and Event Management (SIEM) integration can be used to create alarms for dubious access attempts.

-3) Enable remote work, 3rd party, partner and global vendor access
+3) Enable secure remote work, 3rd party, partner and global vendor access

 Industrial processes depend on an increasingly complex network of machines, automation and control systems, metrology equipment, sensors, and analytics solutions.
 The administration and maintenance of this system and its parts is increasingly done remotely, either from within the enterprise network or over the public internet.
 3rd party specialists might be responsible for monitoring systems at dozens of sites, on multiple continents and time zones.

-A modern PAM solution, such as PrivX, can provide seamless and secure access to OT systems using a browser-based, agentless connection.
+A modern PAM solution can provide seamless and secure access to OT systems using a browser-based, agentless connection.
 From PrivX’s HTML5 web interface, partners can simply select the targets they are allowed to access by pointing and clicking, establishing encrypted connections instantaneously, without the need to enter usernames or passwords - and without being able to see or share them.

-Supported protocols include SSH, RDP, and HTTPS, thus enabling access to virtually all commonly used OT platforms.
+Supported protocols include SSH, RDP, and HTTPS, VNC and other protocols though connected application containers or gateways - thus enabling access to virtually all commonly used OT platforms.

-4) Secure standing privileges, privileged passwords and shared secrets - or get rid of them!
+4) Vault standing privileges, privileged passwords and shared secrets - or get rid of them!